Great Eastern Highway Urban Corridor Strategy

 The City of Belmont is developing an Urban Corridor Strategy which will relate to properties fronting Great Eastern Highway, between the Graham Farmer Freeway in Rivervale and Ivy Street in Redcliffe.
 The purpose of the Strategy is to establish a 'vision' for the Great Eastern Highway corridor that responds to its physical, social and economic context, community aspirations and relevant planning frameworks.
 In doing so, it will address matters relating to land use, built form, the public realm and access arrangements, and provide a series of recommendations for implementing the vision.

 Visioning and design workshops were held with the community in November 2017 regarding this project.
 The following Visioning and Design Workshop Outcomes Report was prepared which outlines what was presented and discussed during the workshops.
 Please note this document is 33MB.

-Advertising of the Great Eastern Highway Urban Corridor Strategy commences Friday 27 July 2018 and will close Tuesday 25 September 2018.
-For further information, click here.
+The Great Eastern Highway Urban Corridor Strategy was advertised for public comment from Friday 27 July 2018 to Tuesday 25 September 2018.

 If you have any queries regarding this project, please contact the City's Planning Department on (08) 9477 7428 or by email: firstname.lastname@example.org.